kommander/aden/docs/index.md

   [<i class="fa fa-arrow-circle-up" aria-hidden="true"></i> Back to the top.](#aden)
 </div>

 ## <a name="listing"></a> Listing
 You can find the example _QuoteMachine_ code in my repo, where these docs are located.
-My maintainers are also working on [a more detailed documentation](/detail.md) (work in progress).
+My maintainers are also working on [a more advanced documentation](/advanced.md) (work in progress).

 <div class="section-menu">
   [<i class="fa fa-arrow-circle-up" aria-hidden="true"></i> Back to the top.](#aden)